heptarch/heptarch.github.io/drafts/rbl2.md

 Of course, the core itself will still require oversight and leadership, which I'll get to below.

-This approach is driven by a few different considerations.
+This approach is driven by a few considerations.
 First of all, having a core flanked by specialized teams gives management a natural structure;
 second, it makes interdisciplinary critical mass a central part of the